arensalmela/ArenSalmela1/README.md

 - Added icons for contact websites
 - Darker colors are used to be easier on the eyes

+### Update Assignment #2

+- Added new project cards.
+- Format changes for a cleaner and more pleasant interface.
+- Kept dark theme and removed rounded edges.
+- Removed unnecessary css attributes.

 ## Recent screen shots

 ![nav bar and banner](Assets/Screeshots/new1.png)